Skip to content

 11

-Please add this snippet to your .terraformrc file if you want to use this API
+# Add this snippet to your .terraformrc file to access

 credentials "spacelift.io" {